sadighian/crypto-rl/README.md

 ### 6.2 To-dos:
 1. Create a back testing simulation environment using GYM
-2. Integrate Tensorflow into trading model
+2. Create agent architecture using Tensorflow
+3. Create DockerFile so that simulations can be rapidly deployed in the cloud (e.g., AWS Fargate)
-3. Integrate FIX API to enable live trading
+4. Integrate FIX API to enable live trading